 The challenge is simply getting started.
 The first step is to get your hands on some sourdough starter.
 It is possible to make a starter from scratch, but the mix can be temperamental and will likely involve several failed attempts.
 I’ve tried it and could never pull it off.
 Fortunately, starter is the gift that keeps on giving.
 That’s why I recommend the following:

 - Talk to me.
-All this month, I’m leading workshops locally that will teach you how to care for and use sourdough starter.
+I offer sourdough workshops that teach you how to care for and use sourdough starter.
 At the end of the workshop, you’ll leave with your own jar of starter to keep you moving forward in your sourdough adventures.
+In January, when I post new sourdough recipes all month, I give away dehydrated sourdough starter for free, sending it anywhere in the world.

 - Find a friend.
 If you know someone who has a starter, hit that person up for a batch.
 The more a starter is used, the more powerful and more flavorful it becomes.
 So really, you’re doing your friend a favor by taking some off of his or her hands.